Human Development and Family Studies

 - Apply for work-study funding.
 These applications must be completed and submitted to the Financial Aid office during April of each year for current students, and as soon as possible after that time for incoming students.
 This involves completing the form required by Financial Aid for any form of financial assistance, and turning in a work-study application to the department.
 The latter forms are distributed to all students early in the spring semester.
 Students who do not complete their applications for work-study funding at this time will not be eligible for an assistantship during the following academic year.

-- After Financial Aid has processed the applications and assigned awards, the Work-Study Committee (department chair, graduate coordinator, and two graduate students elected by the HDFS graduate student organization) will meet with Financial Aid representatives to go over the awards.
+- After Financial Aid has processed the applications and assigned awards, the Work-Study Committee (department chairperson, graduate coordinator, and two graduate students elected by the HDFS graduate student organization) will meet with Financial Aid representatives to go over the awards.
 This committee will consider the amount of the award in terms of the reduction of the student’s capability of obtaining loans, and the committee may request a reduction in work-study amounts on this basis.

 - After receiving award information, if a student wishes to appeal the award (because of the reduced student loan capability), she or he may request a meeting with the Work-Study committee.
 That committee will make a decision about work-study funding, based upon the student’s financial need.